LLNL/FPChecker/README.md

 ## How to Use FPChecker

 FPChecker instruments the CUDA application code.
 This instrumentation can be executed via the *clang* frontend, or via the *llvm* intermediate representation.
-We call these two ways of using FPChcker the **Clang version** and the **LLVM version**, respectively.
+We call these two ways of using FPChecker the **Clang version** and the **LLVM version**, respectively.

 The **Clang version** instruments the source code of the application using a clang plugin.
 The instrumentation changes every expression `E` that evaluates to a floating-point value, to `_FPC_CHECK_(E)`.
 After theses transformations are performed, the code can be compiled with nvcc.

-The **LLVM version** on the other hand, performs instumentation in the LLVM compiler itself (in the intermediate representation, or IR, of the code).
+The **LLVM version** on the other hand, performs instrumentation in the LLVM compiler itself (in the intermediate representation, or IR, of the code).

-Both versions have advantges and disadvantages:
+Both versions have advantages and disadvantages:
 - **Clang version**: the final code can be compiled with nvcc; however, this version can be slower than the LLVM version and requires a two-pass compilation process (i.e., first instrument using clang and then compile/link with nvcc).
-- **LLVM version**: it is faster than the Clang version as code instrumneted *after* optimizations are applied; however, it requires the application to be  compiled completely using clang (clang does not support the same funtionality than nvcc, and some CUDA applications cannot be compiled with clang).
+- **LLVM version**: it is faster than the Clang version as code instrumented *after* optimizations are applied; however, it requires the application to be  compiled completely using clang (clang does not support the same functionality than nvcc, and some CUDA applications cannot be compiled with clang).

 ## Building
 You can build using `cmake`: